TO HEAR OUR MUSIC; CHECK OUT "THE ALTA CALIFORNIA ORCHESTRA" ON CD BABY!

-Promo package and rate sheet available upon request.
+Rate sheet available upon request.

 Short video available on u-tube Titled "Community Fandango" or CLICK HERE TO OPEN this page and click play on screen.

-Event marketing consultation and HDVD media coverage available with Trent Anderson at cell phone 415 203 3783.
+Event marketing consultation and HDVD media coverage available with Trent Anderson

 Our 2009 residencies were also public performances, we taught and perfomed outdoors all afternoon, then entertained the gamblers at night in the Sierra Foot Hills historic town of Columbia at the Fandango and Columbia's Birthday Ball on MARCH 28, 2009!